grahamstark/referendums/bes/docs/brexit_vs_indie.md

  adventure, unusual ideas, imagination, curiosity, and variety of experience".
 "Openness in this sense is strongly associated with a "Yes" vote.

-In sum, the picture that emerges is that yes was in most respects the progressive, optimistic, vote.
+In sum, the picture that emerges is that Yes was in most respects the progressive, optimistic, Left-leaning vote.
 Yes votes were associated with lower incomes, but people of all education levels voted both ways, and open-minded and the young, were more likely to vote 'yes'.
 Conventional politics and religion mattered in interesting ways.

 Next, the Brexit vote.
 We're modelling a "Leave" vote, so Up-Arrows mean "more likely to vote 'Leave'.
 Column 2 uses data from the whole UK; column 3 just uses people living in Scotland.
 For the all-UK case I'm going to add in variables showing which region people lived in; this can tell us (broadly) whether there really was a 'London Effect', or indeed 'Scottish Effect' in the Brexit vote that can't be explained by Londoners and Scots having different levels of education, income, and so on[^FNREG].

 Reading down column 2 shows a very different pattern than for the Indie ref, one which does seem consistent with the Populist,or even reactionary, interpretation that many have put on the vote.
 There is a strong link between education